sumoprojects/sumokoin/README.md

 * Enter your monero wallet address in the box labled "Monero Address".
 If you do not know your address, you can run the `address` commmand in your monero wallet

-* Enter the IP address of your server in the box labeled "Daemon Host/IP"
+* Enter the IP address of your server in the box labeled "Monero wallet rpc Host/IP"

 * Enter the port number of the Wallet RPC in the box labeled "Monero wallet rpc port" (will be `18082` if you used the above example).